kristopolous/fiction/framework.md

 ensure they've reset knowledge to zero and suppressed the languages built in capabilities through a mind-altering practice using elitest language.
 Now all you need is a huge time commitment to understand it.

-Change it completely
+#### Change it completely

 	Move things around every version for instances pretend you have

-Make things inflexible by crippling expression and compatibility
+#### Make things inflexible by crippling expression and compatibility

 ## Getting users
-### Pretend this is the most exciting thing in your lifetime

-Now that you have a dadaist iterpretation of James Joyce that changes and blows like the wind, it's time to convince people to use it.
+Now that you have a dadaist interpretation of James Joyce that changes and blows like the wind, it's time to convince people to use it.

+### Pretend this is the only thing that serious professionals use
+Here's some examples of leads from the various projects

+  Angular: The modern web developer's platform
+  Laravel: The PHP Framework for Web Artisans
+  Django: The Web framework for perfectionists with deadlines

+Effectively the form is the following:

+  Name: We're the best and we're only for smart people

+By doing this the agency for failure is moved from the project to the user.
+You plant and nurture their self doubt so when they fail using your software they blame their own inadequacies and not your precious creation.

 ### Remember, this is a cult.